The finiteness dimension of modules and relative Cohen-Macaulayness: The finiteness dimension of modules and relative Cohen-Macaulayness

-Although, the top local cohomology modules are almost always non-artinian as we have seen for example in \cite{EY}, we present an artinian submodule of such modules as follows. \begin{prop} Let $(R,\fm)$ be a local ring and $M$ be a relative Cohen-Macaulay $R$-module w.r.t $\fa$ with $\height_M(\fa)=h$, and $\dim_{R}(M/\fa M)=1$.
-Then $H^{0}_{Rx}(H^{h}_{\fa}(M))$ is artinian $R$-module for some $x\in \fm$. \end{prop} \begin{proof} First, $\dim(M/\fa M)=1$ implies the existance of $x\in \fm$ such that $\dim M/(\fa+Rx)M=0$.
-Hence, we have the following exact sequence by \cite[Corollary 3.5]{SCH2}.
+Although, the top local cohomology modules are almost always non-Artinian as we have seen in Remark~\ref{r3}, we provide conditions to extract an Artinian submodule of such modules as follows. \begin{prop} Let $(R,\fm)$ be a local ring and $M$ be a relative Cohen-Macaulay $R$-module w.r.t $\fa$ with $\height_M(\fa)=h$ and $\dim_R(M/\fa M)=1$.
+Then $H^{0}_{Rx}(H^{h}_{\fa}(M))$ is Artinian $R$-module for some $x\in\fm$. \end{prop} \begin{proof} The assumption $\dim(M/\fa M)=1$ guaranties the existence of $x\in\fm$ such that $\dim M/(\fa+Rx)M=0$.
+Considering the following exact sequence